Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Discussion

+While the GPS estimation strategy leverages the properties proposed and proven in \cite{forastiere_identification_2021}, deploying this type of methodology in the setting of a bipartite network where interference arises due to a complex physical process entailed several distinctions and extensions over the more typical analysis of a social network.
 First, the bipartite nature of the problem complicates standard notions of ``direct,'' ``indirect,'' and ``spillover,'' since there is no immediate correspondence governing which interventions apply ``directly'' or ``indirectly'' to an outcome unit.
-The approach here provided a set of estimands that rely on specification of a key-associated interventional unit for each outcome unit, representing a subset of bipartite estimands proposed in \cite{zigler_bipartite_2020} that hold particular relevance in the power plant investigation.
-Relying on the notion of the key-associated and upwind treatments in the bipartite setting introduced further differentiation with the work in \cite{forastiere_identification_2020}.
+The approach here provided a set of estimands that rely on specification of a key-associated interventional unit for each outcome unit, representing a subset of bipartite estimands proposed in \cite{zigler_bipartite_2021} that hold particular relevance in the power plant investigation.
+Relying on the notion of the key-associated and upwind treatments in the bipartite setting introduced further differentiation with the work in \cite{forastiere_identification_2021}.
 For example, this formulation presented the possibility of a joint assignment mechanism (for $Z$ and $G$) that naturally corresponds to independent variability in the two treatment components, even for a fixed network.
 This is an important distinction with similar approaches in the setting with one level of observational unit, where ``neighborhood'' treatments analogous to $G$ would be deterministically governed by the structure of the network, $T$, and the allocation of treatments to individual units, $Z$.
 Thus, in the bipartite setting, the indirect effect proposed in Section \ref{sec:estimands} might correspond more naturally to an actual and implementable intervention that changes allocations to some interventional units (and, as a consequence, the level of $G$) without changing $Z$.
-These features are in part a consequence of the fact that the type of interference considered here is that due to complex exposure patterns, which is an important distinction with most existing work where interference arises from unit-to-unit outcome dependencies.
-This was framed as a problem of interference on a weighted, directed network, expanding common notions of network dependency and adjacency that arise in settings where interference arises due to outcome dependence among one level of observational unit.
-Issues related to spatial correlation, homophily, and confounding all take on somewhat different meanings than those that have become routine in studies of adjacency networks.
-More broadly, the particulars of the power plant investigation anchored the deployment of causal inference methods to confront interference with data that are explicitly spatially-indexed.
-Despite early progress in \cite{verbitsky-savitz_causal_2012} and attempts in \cite{giffin_generalized_2020}, the literature on explicit and potential-outcomes based methods for spatial interference remains sparse.
+It is important to note that this formulation relies on both an appropriate definition of ``key-associated'' and the assumption that the key-associated unit, however defined, is appropriately designated.
+This work defined ``key-assocaited'' based on a characteristic of the adjacency matrix, $T$, but natural alternatives could be defined based on immutable characteristics such as geographic distance, which may be important when regarding $T$ as time-varying or uncertain.
+Sensitivity analyses to the ``key-associated'' designation, including those to accommodate the possibility that the true ``key-associated'' unit may not appear in the data, are an interesting topic of future work.